 The selection of vaccines can be expected to expand in the future.

 The coronavirus vaccine involves two doses, the latter of which will be injected 12 weeks after the first one.
-The 12-week dosing interval will be gradually adopted to replace the previously planned 4-week interval.
-Municipalities will inform inhabitants if an already scheduled booster vaccine needs to be rescheduled.

 If there is any delay with the booster vaccine, the second dose should be injected as soon as possible.

 The vaccination order is based on the order of COVID-19 vaccinations as proposed by the National Institute for Health and Welfare of Finland (THL).